If you are a lender, whether institutional or individual, and the borrower is not paying, I can help.

 The most common remedy for the land contract seller when the buyer is in default is to file a forfeiture lawsuit in the District Court in the city where the property is located.
 After sending the requisite Notice of Forfeiture to the purchaser, the Complaint must allege specific information, including the amount in arrears, which, plus costs, would constitute the amount of the judgment.
 (To accelerate the full unpaid land contract balance, as occurs with a mortgage foreclosure, a Circuit Court land contract foreclosure action must be maintained.)

 The purchaser’s failure to pay the land contract judgment amount entitles the seller, after the redemption period, to obtain an Order of Eviction to direct the Court officer to remove the purchaser physically from the premises.
 Depending on how much of the original land contract purchase price has been paid, the purchaser has either 90 days or 180 days to redeem the land contract before the entry of the Order of Eviction.
 If the purchaser has paid less than 50% of the initial sale price, the redemption period is 90 days.
 If the purchaser has paid more than 50%, the redemption period is 180 days.

-If you have a mortgage or land contract that is in default, please call me to discuss.
+If you have a mortgage or land contract that is in default, call Attorney Snider for help in the Southfield, Michigan area.
+Don't wait to get your free consultation.